Grooming is an important aspect in any dog’s life. Learn about the top 5 grooming tips that every dog owner should know to keep his dog healthy

 Here you have a list of top 5 grooming tips:

-- Trim the paws: trim the hair around and inside your dog’s pads to make them easier to wipe clean and to prevent burrs or thistles.
+Trim the hair around and inside your dog’s pads to make them easier to wipe clean and to prevent burrs or thistles.
 Also, this improves your dog’s traction on slippery floors.

 Grooming is an all year-round routine.
 Whether if it is winter or summer, not grooming your dog will most certainly cause more harm than good.
 Make this a regular routine to keep your pet looking healthy with these top 5 grooming tips.